 Dubbed “Driving the Nation”, Labor wants to create a $500 million investment in a national EV charging network.
 This is twice the amount that the former Parliament, the Coalition (Liberal and National Parties), previously committed to a national EV charging network, with Labor arguing that only 10 per cent of the government’s commitment has been fulfilled.
 Labor says that this fund will allow for co-investment in additional EV chargers, along with hydrogen and biofuel infrastructure.

-For electric vehicles, however, a more in-depth approach has been put forward by the opposition.
+For electric vehicles, however, a more in-depth approach has been put forward by the new government.
 The plan is to build charging stations at an interval of 150 kilometres on major roads across Australia.
 It’ll involve partnerships with state, territory and local governments, along with industry partners.
 Labor says it will commit $39.3 million to this plan, adding that this investment will be matched by the NRMA (who operate a charging network across Australia).

-Earlier this year, the New South Wales Government announced a massive fast-charging EV network plan for the state, and up until now, the states have been leading the charge on EV uptake.
+Earlier this year, the New South Wales government announced a massive fast-charging EV network plan for the state, and up until now, the states have been leading the charge on EV uptake.

 🚨 Breaking News 🚨— Chris Bowen (@Bowenchris) May 1, 2022